gulsher7/NotifyApp_Django/README.md

    <li>Highlights of this WebApp</li>
       <ol type="i">
          <li>I used <strong>Bootstrap 4</strong> to make webApp fully responsive</li>
-         <li>you can easily post blog from database and show to the html page example title, descrption and also a images.</li>
+         <li>you can easily post blog from database and show to the html page.
+For example title, descrption and also a images.</li>
          <li>user or visitor of the app can easily contact through the form to the admin or owner to the website</li>
    </ul>
 </ul>